 Health hazards in Japan

-Air pollution is arguably the region's biggest issue.
+It is recommended that expats familiarise themselves with emergency preparedness measures for such events, including securing an emergency kit and understanding evacuation protocols.
+Air pollution is arguably the region's most significant endemic health issue.
 This is particularly bad during the winter months.
-Those with respiratory issues or asthma may find their symptoms become heightened when they move to Japan.
+Those with respiratory issues or asthma may feel their symptoms heightened when moving to Japan.

 Emergency services in Japan